PluginDx/docs/styling.md

 }
 ```

-If needed, use the `!important` declaration as hard override of select CSS properties if needed.
+If needed, use the `!important` declaration to hard override select CSS properties when needed.